Mullinavat: Geography

 The village and townland of Mullinavat lie in the electoral division of Killahy, in the civil parish of Kilbeacon in the historical Barony of Knocktopher in County Kilkenny.
 The civil parishes of Kilahy and Rossinan are nearby.
 Mullinavat is approximately 12 km north of Waterford city.

-Two streams, Abhainn na Bhata and the Poulanassa River, join the Blackwater River to the south of Mullinavat.
-Other local geographic features include Tory Hill (Sliabh gCruinn meaning 'round mountain') which rises to 290 metres above sea level.
+Two small rivers, Abhainn na Bhata (Glendonnell River)and the Poulanassa River (Poul an easa), join the Blackwater River to the south of Mullinavat.
+Other local geographic features include Tory Hill which rises to 290 m above sea level.
 This hill is said to have derived its name from an outlaw named Edmund Den, who was active in the area around the year 1700.
 There is a pattern held each year on Tory Hill on the second Sunday of July.
 This is locally called 'Tory Hill Sunday' and 'Frocchans Sunday'.
 It was not previously a religious celebration, but consisted of local people gathering to pick the wild berries called 'Frocchans'.
 In the "holy year" of 1950, a large cross was erected on the summit of the hill, and since then, the rosary has been said by the people who gather beneath the cross.

 Named after 'Fort of the Wren', nearby Listrolin is in the Walsh Mountains, overlooking Mullinavat, Mooncoin, Kilmacow and Tempelorum.
 Listrolin and the Walsh Mountains were acquired by the Walsh family when they landed in Ireland with Strongbow in the 12th century.
 This area was controlled by the family until the Cromwellian conquest of Ireland in the 17th century.
 It was once home to several castles owned by the family's descendants.
 In 1946, the townlands of Clonassy, Listrolin and Rochestown were annexed from Mooncoin, becoming part of Mullinavat district parish.
 The ancient church of this district stood in Listrrolin, in the laneway leading over the Assy River to Ballinacoaley.